lolmaxz/vrc-ts/README.md

 !
 Marks of an asterics are either not yet implemented or yet to be added.
 Progress is going fast, come back to see the update.
 !
 Crossed Endpoints are deprecated and aren't used by VRChat anymore or will soon stop to be.
+!
+Instance creation have two separate endpoints now!
+One for regular instance and one for group instance.
+For regular instance you can also just create the instance ID without touching the API.
+Function is called `generateNormalInstanceIdOnly()` in the `instanceApi`.

 ## WebSocket